ITPsychiatry/bipolar/README.md

-# Mobile recordings preprocessing
+# Sensor and psychiatric data joint processing

-This repository contains code and sample data for demonstration purposes on how mobile data can be pre-processed in order to use it in modeling later on.
-The modeling process itself is out of the scope of this project.
+This repository contains code and sample data for demonstration purposes on how sensor data can be pre-processed and integrated with psychiatric data in order to use it in modeling later on.
+The semi-supervised modeling process itself is contained in the `ssfclust' package.

 ## Installation